 As the number of displaced people goes up as a consequence of a number of reasons, ranging from climate change, human rights violations, or violence, the investing world is starting to see the potential of these populations for developing businesses, while helping them fulfill their needs.
 Refugee lens investing is coming into focus.

-Recently, NeedsList, a crowdsourcing platform for nonprofit humanitarian organizations in need of money, goods, and volunteer hours, closed $1 million funding round from Amplio Ventures, Marigold Capital, Omidyar Network, Next Wave Impact, Silicon Valley Social Ventures and the Kuo Sharper Fund.
+Recently, NeedsList, a crowdsourcing platform for nonprofit humanitarian organizations in need of money, goods, and volunteer hours, closed a $1 million funding round from Amplio Ventures, Marigold Capital, Omidyar Network, Next Wave Impact, Silicon Valley Social Ventures and the Kuo Sharper Fund.

 Campaign requests in their list include monetary donations to repair aid facilities in Greece to donating clothing for asylum seekers on the US-Mexico border and volunteer time donations from translators and English instructors.